Buy or Sell Sweetgreen Inc. (SG) Stock Now | Don't Try to Be a Top Gun

-Sweetgreen Inc. (NYSE:SG) went down by -11.34% from its latest closing price compared to the recent 1-year high of $56.20.
-The company’s stock price has collected -14.77% of loss in the last five trading sessions.
-The Wall Street Journal reported 4 hours ago that Sweetgreen’s Sales Climb on Higher Prices, Return of Office Workers
+Sweetgreen Inc. (NYSE:SG) went up by 10.66% from its latest closing price compared to the recent 1-year high of $56.20.
+The company’s stock price has collected 29.94% of gains in the last five trading sessions.
+Barron’s reported on 03/04/22 that Sweetgreen Stock Spikes After Strong Revenue in First Post-IPO Quarter

 Is It Worth Investing in Sweetgreen Inc. (NYSE :SG) Right Now?